This Article's Contents

 It shows up everywhere geographically and socially, in every kind of formal or informal religion.

-Unlike the Good God, the Petty God is not ONE.
+Unlike the Good God, this Other God is not ONE.

 It exists via its human-created presence in billions of human minds and hearts (and therefore inevitably in human systems and organizations).
 Thus it has a vast variety of expression and development — and presumably of decay.